Home

 The second palace Vasi had in mind is Palazzo Boncompagni Corcos.
 In the second half of the XVIth century the Jews living in the Papal State, in addition to laws forcing them to live in restricted areas in Rome and Ancona, had to face a strong pressure aimed at converting them.
 In 1582 Solomon Corcos, a rich Jew, abandoned his faith and his name and became Gregorio Boncompagni after the name of Pope Gregory XIII Boncompagni.
 His heirs built in the XVIIth century an elegant palace in Piazza dell'Orologio.
 The palace is decorated with many dragons, the heraldic symbol of the Boncompagni and its interior has some fine paintings by Carlo Cesi.

-The Chariot of Sun - ceiling painted by Carlo Cesi
+The Chariot of Sun - ceiling by Carlo Cesi (ca 1660); it brings to mind a famous painting by Guido Reni

 (left) Façade in Piazza dell'Orologio; (centre) detail of a window; (right) fountain in the courtyard

 The third palace has various names, due to its many owners.
-Initially it belonged to the Orsini, then it was acquired by the Capponi, an important Florentine family.
+Initially it belonged to the Orsini, who had a nearby palace/fortress, then it was acquired by the Capponi, an important Florentine family.
 Its elegant stucco decoration was added by the Stampa, a family from Milan, in the early XVIIIth century (you can see a detail of the portal in a page dedicated to the Laughing Masks of Rome).

-Palazzo di Sora was built at the beginning of the XVIth century and Vasi wrote that it was designed by Donato Bramante, but today this attribution is thought to be inaccurate.
-The palace was regarded as a sort of architectural summary because it was decorated with the three classical orders.
-In 1579 it was bought by Pope Gregory XIII for his son Giacomo Boncompagni, Duke of Sora, a town in the Kingdom of Naples; the full name of the palace should have been Palazzo Boncompagni di Sora, but it was shortened in Palazzo di Sora.
+Palazzo di Sora was built at the beginning of the XVIth century and Vasi wrote that it was designed by Donato Bramante, but today this attribution is thought to be wrong.
+The palace was regarded as a sort of architectural summary because it was decorated with the three classical orders, similar to Colosseo.
+In 1579 it was bought by Pope Gregory XIII for his son Giacomo Boncompagni, Duke of Sora, a town in the Kingdom of Naples, not far from Casamari and very near the border with the Papal State; the full name of the palace should have been Palazzo Boncompagni di Sora, but it was shortened in Palazzo di Sora.

-The palace stood exactly on the site where in the late XIXth century a new street (Corso Vittorio Emanuele) was opened and only the left side of the building was spared; a new façade which follows the pattern of the old one was built along Corso Vittorio Emanuele.
+The palace stood exactly on the site where Corso Vittorio Emanuele was opened and only its northern section was spared; a new façade which follows the pattern of the old one was built along the new street.

-(left) Original façade in Via Larga; (right) details of the balcony (above) and cornice (right)
+(left) Original façade in Via Larga; (right) details of the upper balcony (above) and of the cornice (below)

-Palazzo Cerri, similarly to Palazzo di Sora lost nearly half of its original size and it was given a new façade overlooking Piazza della Chiesa Nuova.
-The original entrance is in what today seems a narrow street, but at the time seemed a large one and thus was called Via Larga.
-It was opened in 1627.
+Palazzo Cerri, similar to Palazzo di Sora, lost nearly half of its original size and it was given a new façade opposite S. Maria della Vallicella.
+The original entrance is in what today seems a narrow street, but at the time was regarded as a large one and thus was called Via Larga.
 As a matter of fact if one looks at the 1748 map the street is larger than the other ones.
+It was opened in 1627 to facilitate the access to the church from Via del Pellegrino.
 The design of the palace is generally attributed to Francesco Peparelli.
-The most important member of the Cerri family was Cardinal Carlo Cerri who was portrayed by Jakob Ferdinand Voet (see the portrait at the National Gallery of London - external link).
+You may wish to see its laughing masks.
+The most important member of the Cerri family was Cardinal Carlo Cerri (1610-1690).
+You may wish to see his portrait by Jakob Ferdinand Voet at the National Gallery of London - it opens in another window.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: